 Situated between the stunning Galloway Forest Park and the town of Castle Douglas, Loch Ken Holiday Park is the perfect location for anyone looking to experience the Scottish Borders and surrounding areas with their whole family.
-This quiet caravan park is open from March to November, and is open to those with motorhomes and touring caravans, along with tent pitches which are the most widely available and popular.
-The park also offers a small number of holiday homes for hire, while there are others available to buy for those who visit the area and fall in love with Loch Ken.
+This quiet caravan park is open all year round to those with motorhomes and touring caravans, along with tent pitches which are the most widely available and popular.
+The park also offers eleven holiday homes for hire, while there are others available to buy for those who visit the area and fall in love with Loch Ken.

 The park is close to the RSPB Ken-Dee Marshes bird reservation, however the jewel in the crown is definitely Galloway Forest Park.
 Galloway offers over 300 square miles of amazing scenery, from dense woodland to heather covered hills and rolling countryside.
 It also boasts a Dark sky park for amazing star gazing.
 Walking the park is a great experience, although mountain bike hire is available for those fit enough and who wish to take in the area at a faster pace.